zlgopen/awtk/README.md

 * To support development of Linux applications.✔
 * To support development of MacOS applications.✔
 * To support development of Windows applications.✔
-* To support development of Web applications.✔
+* To support development of [Web](https://github.com/zlgopen/awtk-web.git) applications.✔
-* To support development of Android applications.✔
+* To support development of [Android](https://github.com/zlgopen/awtk-android.git) applications.✔
-* To support development of iOS applications.✔
+* To support development of [iOS](https://github.com/zlgopen/awtk-ios.git) applications.✔
-* To support development of WeChat mini programs.
-* To support development of AliPay mini programs.
-* To support development of Baidu mini programs.
+* To support development of [HarmonyOs](https://github.com/zlgopen/awtk-harmonyos-next.git) applications.✔
 * To support development of 2D mini games.

 ## III.
 Main Features